|Red River Report||Caddo Lake Report||Bistineau Report||Southpaw Custom Jigs||Guide Information|

 |Photo Album||Classified Ads||Fishing Links||Home|

-The early summer time patterns will start to come into place now.
+If the water ever settles down, the early summer time patterns will start to come into play now.
 Try these techniques in the timber between the oxbows and the main river.

 Crappie~ Shiners and small crappie jigs tipped with shiners fished along the edge of the ridges in the oxbows should be a good bet on the Crappie.
 Seven to 12 feet of water with standing timber should be a good place to start.